 At the heart of the Design Thinking framework is analyzing and hypothesizing the customer’s reaction in four broad main areas:

 - The usability of the product or value of the service offered.

 - The overall emotional appeal of the product or service presents.

 In addition to leveraging technologies and concepts like Machine Learning, Natural Language Processing, and Predictive Analytics, alertness about Design Thinking will help companies across different sectors in preparing their operational strategies.

 A huge amount of investment by companies goes into the development of human resources and re-skilling employees for the jobs of the future as well as their approach to talent procurement and retention has changed.
 While processes and latest technologies will help in bringing about this change quickly, the actual ‘Cultural Revolution’ exists in employees and their eagerness to adapt to the ‘Design Thinking’ process.

-Clearly what it means is the need for higher learning and unlearning as the new technologies evolve and impact both the supply and demand side.
-We need to create a resilient foundation for humans, assisting them do work with compassion and soulful interaction.
+What it means is the need for higher learning and unlearning as the new technologies evolve and impact both the supply and demand sides.
+We need to create a resilient foundation for humans, assisting them to do work with compassion and soulful interaction.
 For instance, Artificial Intelligence will play a powerful role in identifying individual developmental skills, which can help workers in taking a much-needed career leap.